Miss Senegal

 Miss-Sénégal is a national Beauty pageant in Senegal.
+It is the national contest to choose the representative for the Miss Universe pageant.

 History

 Miss Senegal was founded in 1960 by the Ministry of Tourism, Senegal.
 The winner becomes national goodwill ambassador of her country.
 In January 2016, Miss Senegal rights belong to Amina Colle Badiane as the new president of Miss Senegal.
 She has evolved over many years in Europe (especially Italy and France) as a professional model.
 Subsequently, it was also host and presenter at major Italian television channels.